Aria-vero-s/handyman/README.md

 - **Gallery**: A section to showcase completed projects with clickable images.
 When an image is clicked, a popup shows more details about the project.
 - **Services**: Displays a list of services Ben offers for both houses and houseboats.
 - **About**: A brief introduction to Ben and his experience in the handyman field.
-- **Contact**: A contact form that visitors can use to reach out to Ben.
+- **Contact**: A contact form powered by [formspree](http://www.formspree.com) that visitors can use to reach out to Ben.

 ## Contact Form (with Formspree)

-This project includes a contact form that integrates with Formspree to send form submissions directly to your email.
+This project includes a contact form that integrates with [formspree](http://www.formspree.com) to send form submissions directly to your email.

 ### How to Set Up the Form